binjuhor/binjuhor/README.md

 👋🏻  Hi!
 I'm Kiem Hoang, aka binjuhor, and I'm a Web developer.
 I also have a detail profile on [this URL](https://binjuhor.now.sh "My Online profile")

-- 🔭 I’m currently working on PHP, WordPress, HTML, CSS, jQuery, Shopify
+- 🔭 I’m currently working on PHP, WordPress, Laravel, HTML, CSS, jQuery, Shopify
 - 🌱 I’m currently learning deeper Vanila Javascript
 - 👯 I’m looking to collaborate on remote developer position, or outsourcing team.
 - 🤔 I’m looking for help with how to growth a Hybird business.